tinymce/tinymce-docs/modules/ROOT/pages/filter-content.md

----
-layout: default
-title: Filtering TinyMCE content
+# Filtering TinyMCE content
-title_nav: Content filtering
+:title_nav: Content filtering
-description: Learn how to create clean, maintainable and readable content.
+:description: Learn how to create clean, maintainable and readable content.
----

 {{site.productname}} has comprehensive content filtering capabilities that change the way the editor handles the input and output of content.
 This capability ensures content is clean, maintainable, and readable.